WebSocket

 Example Channels

-events:\{account_id\}-- Stream events (follows, subs, cheers, raids, redemptions, tips, channel online/offline, bot-command updates).spotify:\{account_id\}-- Spotify "now playing" state changes for the Spotify overlay widget.chat:\{account_id\}-- Live chat messages, deletions, moderation logs, user-treatment updates.automations:\{account_id\}-- Automation-engine lifecycle updates (triggers, execution progress).overlay:\{key\}-- Per-overlay updates for browser-source popouts.
-Public channel keyed by the overlay's non-enumerable key.
+events:\{account_id\}-- Stream events (follows, subs, cheers, raids, redemptions, tips, channel online/offline, bot-command updates).spotify:\{account_id\}-- Spotify "now playing" state changes for the Spotify overlay widget.chat:\{account_id\}-- Live chat messages, deletions, moderation logs, user-treatment updates.automations:\{account_id\}-- Automation-engine lifecycle updates (triggers, execution progress).sounds:\{account_id\}-- Sound playback commands (sound:play,sound:stop) consumed by browser sources to trigger in-overlay audio.
+Requiresfeature:soundsandsounds:read.overlay:\{key\}-- Per-overlay updates for browser-source popouts.
+Requires anlm_overlay_*token bound to the specific overlay identified bykey.